Overcoming Patellofemoral Pain Syndrome of the Knee

 Some movements that can be painful in the presence of PFPS include running walking, steps, squats, and lunges.
 In addition, there may be increased symptoms first thing in the morning or after a prolonged bout of sitting (i.e. when muscles are stiff and inactive).

 In many cases, PFPS is coupled with poor mobility of the hips and the ankle.
-This can be combined with weakness of the hip, thigh, and the buttock muscles.
-In addition, if there are imbalances at the core and hip muscles, the way an active person moves can be affected which may lead to faulty knee mechanics.
-However, the only way to know what is contributing to pain and injury is to perform a complete assessment.
+This can be combined with weakness of the hip, thigh, and buttock muscles.
+In addition, if you have imbalances at the core and hip muscles, you may compensate in the way you walk, squat, lunge, run or perform other athletic movements.
+The best way to know what is contributing to your knee pain is to have a movement analysis performed.